DanBuda11/webpack4/README.md

 ### Need to do:

+- List of which plugins/loaders go with dev/prod
 - use optimization splitChunks instead of CommonChunksPlugin
 - Best way to put in suite of favicons?
 HtmlWebpackPlugin says it can automatically inject manifest and favicons in addition to css & js
 - figure out webpack-merge and split config files into dev, prod, and common, or at least dev & prod and determine best way to run scripts with production & development modes; start with just a dev and prod config setup and maybe add in webpack-merge stuff later